Mayanei Hayeshua Medical Center: Location

 MHMC is located on the east side of Bnei Brak, on the outskirts of the Ramat Aharon and Or Haim neighborhoods.
 It also serves the residents of nearby Giv'at Shmuel, Petah Tikva and Ramat Gan.

 Mission

 As an independent Haredi community hospital, MHMC's uniqueness is in the fact that it is strictly managed according to halakha.
 If during any medical procedure there might arise some halakhic doubt, the medical staff will activate the halakhic team, which is headed by the hospital's rabbi.
 Only after the halakhic ruling is issued can the medical activity be carried out.
 MHMC has its own beth midrash (Jewish study hall) on the premises.

 Departments

-MHMC consists of 18 medical departments and 32 outpatient clinics,> including 12 dialysis units.
+MHMC consists of 18 medical departments and 32 outpatient clinics, including 12 dialysis units.
 Starting out as a maternity hospital, the center now features a high-risk pregnancy ward and a neonatal intensive care unit.
-With a 320 bed capacity, it handles 13,000 births, and carries out more than 6,000 surgical procedures per annum.
+With a 500 bed capacity, it handles 13,000 births per year, and carried out more than 12,000 surgical procedures in 2025.